priya-darshini8603/todo_django/README.md

 # 📝 Django To-Do App

 A simple and elegant To-Do web app built using Django.
-It includes user authentication (registration and login), task management (add, delete, mark complete), and validations (no empty or duplicate tasks).
+It includes user authentication (registration and login), OTP-based password reset , task management (add, delete, mark complete), and validations (no empty or duplicate tasks).

 ## 🚀 Features

 - User Registration & Login
+- Password Reset via OTP (with strong constraints)
 - Add, Delete, and Mark Tasks as Completed
 - Prevent Duplicate or Empty Tasks
 - Task List Filtered by Logged-in User